 Nicole Smith is the author of Allie the Allergic Elephant: A Children’s Story of Peanut Allergies and Cody the Allergic Cow: A Children’s Story of Milk Allergies and Chad the Allergic Chipmunk: A Children’s Story of Nut Allergies.

 She and her husband, Robert, own Allergic Child Publishing Group, the publishing company for Allie, Cody and Chad.

 Nicole has helped school districts across the United States manage food allergies and create safe environments for food allergic children.
 She was a founding member of her school district’s Food Allergy Task Force in 2007, which continues its mission today to assist students and families managing life threatening food allergies in Academy School District 20.

 In Colorado, Nicole was the driving force to get Senate Bill 09-226 introduced and passed into law requiring all school districts to have a policy to keep food allergic children safe at school.
 Two years of meeting with senators, representatives and board members of the Department of Education culminated in the bill being signed into law by Governor Bill Ritter during Food Allergy Awareness Week in 2009.

 Nicole served as Treasurer for the non-profit organization, Kids With Food Allergies, Inc. She also served on the Food Allergy Initiative (FAI) Advocacy Steering Committee to help build a strong nationwide presence for the food allergy community in the public policy arena, and to actively seek to increase federal funding for food allergy research.
 Additionally, she participated in the Food Allergy & Anaphylaxis Network (FAAN) Support Group Advisory Council and the Food Allergy Research & Education (FARE) Executive Council.
-She was an Anaphylaxis Community Expert for Allergy & Asthma Network/Mothers of Asthmatics, and was the Vice President of Government Relations for FAACT – Food Allergy & Anaphylaxis Connection Team.
+She was an Anaphylaxis Community Expert for Allergy & Asthma Network/Mothers of Asthmatics, was the Vice President of Government Relations for FAACT – Food Allergy & Anaphylaxis Connection Team, and was a member of FARE’s Community Engagement Council for Denver, Colorado.